When planning your estate, one of the most important tools at your disposal is a trust—but not all trusts are created equal.

 - Power of Attorney: What It Is and How It Works

-Revocable and irrevocable trusts each serve a unique purpose in estate planning.
+Revocable vs irrevocable trusts each serve a unique purpose in estate planning.
 While revocable trusts offer control and convenience, irrevocable trusts provide powerful protection and tax benefits.

 Your financial goals, family dynamics, and asset level will help determine which one makes the most sense.